MKindberg/censor-ls/README.md

             "text": "<The text to look for",
             "replacement": <The text to replace it with on code action (optional)>", "severity": "<error|warning|info|hint|nothing (default: error)>",
-            "message": "<A message to display (default: Disallowed text found)>" }
+            "message": "<A message to display (default: Disallowed text found)>", "file_end": "file endings to apply this item for" }
     ]
 }